mikeliaohm/mikeliaohm.github.io/_posts/2023-2-12-c++-multi-threading.md

 ### Spawn the worker threads

 The thread library is part of the C++ std library and is defined in header [`<thread>`](https://en.cppreference.com/w/cpp/thread/thread/thread).
 To spawn a thread, call the constructor and pass in the function you would need the thread to execute and all the required arguments of that function.
 My implementation will first initialize an instance of `TaskManager`, collect all tasks in buckets and put these tasks in `task_manager`, an instance of `TaskManager`, and spawn the threads to process these task buckets.
-Also, the thread spanwing all these worker threads is refered as the main thread, which is the only thread since the start of the program until we explictly call `std::thread ()` to create other threads.
+Also, the thread spawning all these worker threads is referred as the main thread, which is the only thread since the start of the program until we explicitly call `std::thread ()` to create other threads.
 The code to spawn the worker threads is in `MainWindow::act_on_next ()`.
 Note that we need to pass a reference of `task_manager` since we need all worker threads to access to the same instance of `TaskManager`.

-**mainwindow.cpp**
+#### mainwindow.cpp: **act_on_next**

 ```C++
 void